subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 - [ ] Go through the signal + noise model, as per page 15 of Oksendal's book.
 How this naturally leads to the Ito Integral.
 - [ ] dx/dt = Ax + B dW/dt equivalent to x = int(Ax dt) + int(B dW).
 The latter is the Ito integral.
-- [ ] Rough derivation of the Ito Integral
+- [ ] Rough derivation of the existence proof of the Ito Integral

 ### Functions of the Weiner Process and the Ito Formula